-collection of operations applied to the feature instance to portray it position data type that describes a point or geometry potentially occupied by an object or person positional accuracy closeness of coordinate value to the true or accepted value in a specified reference system product result of a process [ISO 19158]
+collection of operations applied to the feature instance to portray it position data type that describes a point or geometry potentially occupied by an object or person positional accuracy closeness of coordinate value to the true or accepted value in a specified reference system product result of a process product specification description of the universe of discourse and a specification for mapping the universe of discourse to a dataset profile set of one or more base standards or subsets of base standards, and, where applicable, the identification of chosen clauses, classes, options, and parameters of those base standards, that are necessary for accomplishing a particular function

 NOTE: A direct position is a semantic subtype of position.
 Direct positions as described can only define a point, and therefore not all positions can be represented by a direct position.
 That is consistent with the is type of relation.
-An ISO 19107 geometry is also a position, but not a direct position [ISO 19132]
+An ISO 19107 geometry is also a position, but not a direct position profile <UML> definition of a limited extension to a reference metamodel with the purpose of adapting the metamodel to a specific platform or domain